wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### expanded

-2.&emsp;Everyone makes an ego or a self for himself [one’s-self], which is subject to enormous variation because of its [ego’s] instability.
+2. Everyone makes an ego or a self for himself [one’s-self], which is subject to enormous variation because of its [ego’s] instability.
 <sup>2</sup>He [everyone] also makes an ego for everyone else he [everyone] perceives, which [others’ ego] is equally variable.
 <sup>3</sup>Their [one’s-ego’s-and-others’-ego’s] interaction is a process that alters both [one’s-ego-and-others’-ego], because they [one’s-ego-and-others’-ego] were not made by or with the Unalterable.
 <sup>4</sup>It is important to realise that this alteration [egos being altered by interacting with each other] can and does occur as readily when the interaction takes place in the mind as when it [the interaction] involves physical proximity.